karinaeg/Qiime1/README.md

 This includes demultiplexing and quality filtering, OTU picking, taxonomic assignment, and phylogenetic reconstruction, and diversity analyses and visualizations.

 ## Docker Container Instalation
-Our files have the 454 format, so if we want qiime to read them, we need the qiime1 version, a docker container allows us to use that version, you can find it in the following link: https://github.com/hohonuuli/qiime1
+Our files have the 454 format, so if we want qiime to read them, we need the qiime1 version, a docker container allows us to use that version, you can find it in the [hohonuuli/qiime1 repository](https://github.com/hohonuuli/qiime1):

 To start an interactive session, first start a bash shell into the container: